 RULES WHEN MAKING PURCHASES

-You should, as usual, use the CIS verification system to ensure that your supplier is registered for the CIS: https://www.gov.uk/use-construction-industry-scheme-online
+As usual, use the CIS verification system to confirm that your supplier is registered for CIS: https://www.gov.uk/use-construction-industry-scheme-online

 BOOKKEEPING SYSTEMS